EFS-OpenSource/Thetis/docs/source/data.rst

-Preparing Input Data
+Preparing input data
 ====================

-The Thetis evaluation library only requires the output of an AI model on a dedicated evaluation data set.
+The Thetis evaluation library only requires the output of an AI model on a dedicated evaluation dataset.
 Thus, the application requires the ground truth target labels (not the data itself!) and the according AI predictions.
 We give a detailed overview about the required data format in the following.

-Binary Classification
+Binary classification
 ---------------------
-In the case of binary classification, Thetis expects two instances of a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ :code:`pd.DataFrame` representing the annotations and the model predictions on the data set, respectively.
+In the case of binary classification, Thetis expects two instances of a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ :code:`pd.DataFrame` representing the annotations and the model predictions on the dataset, respectively.

 Imagine that we have the variables :code:`annotations` and :code:`predictions` with annotations and predictions, respectively.
 If we print the content of :code:`annotations` to the Python console, it might output the following: